kazupon/vue-validator/README.md

 </div>
 ```

-## Custom error message formatting
+## Custom error message templating

-If you don't like the default error message format of `validator-errors`, you can specify the custom error message format with your component or your partial template.
+If you don't like the default error message format of `validator-errors`, you can specify the custom error message template with your component or your partial template.

+### Component template

 the below component example: